Employment offer letter email template [free download]

 They didn’t enjoy the candidate experience

-Your candidate is unlikely to share this reason for declining an offer with you, but it’s possible that they did not enjoy the candidate experience during the hiring process.
+Your candidate is unlikely to share this reason for declining an offer with you, but it’s possible that they didn’t enjoy the candidate experience during the hiring process.

-If you find that you’re losing many qualified candidates through recruitment, it may be time to review your strategy.
-Maybe your process is taking too long or is demanding too much of applicants?
-Maybe one of your hiring managers needs further training when it comes to interviewing, or maybe the candidate pipeline is disorganised, causing miscommunications?
+If you find that you’re losing many qualified candidates during the recruitment process, it may be time to review your strategy.
+Maybe your process is taking too long or is demanding too much of applicants.
+Maybe one of your hiring managers needs further training when it comes to interviewing, or maybe the candidate pipeline is disorganised, causing miscommunications.

-Assuming that you’ve successfully secured your new employee with your job offer letter, you can at long last move onto onboarding!
+Assuming that you’ve successfully secured your new employee with your job offer letter, you can move onto onboarding.

 Before your new employee’s first day